-- Proposal 1: The Election of Directors; - Proposal 2: The Ratification of the Appointment of Moss Adams LLP as our Independent Registered Public Accounting Firm; - Proposal 3: The Advisory Approval of our Executive Compensation; and - Proposal 4: The "1 Year" Option With Respect to the Frequency that Stockholders will Vote on our Executive Compensation.
+- Proposal 1: The Election of Directors; - Proposal 2: The Ratification of the Appointment of Moss Adams LLP as our Independent Registered Public Accounting Firm; and - Proposal 3: The Advisory Approval of our Executive Compensation.

 It is important that your shares are represented at this meeting, whether or not you attend the meeting in person and regardless of the number of shares you own.
 To make sure your shares are represented, we urge you to complete and mail the enclosed proxy card promptly.
 If you attend the virtual meeting, you may vote again even if you have previously mailed a proxy card.